 6343 N. Green Bay Ave., (414) 797-0710

 While you definitely don't want to see any bricks coming from the Bucks, you will want to check out The Brick Pub and Grill in Glendale featuring tasty bar snacks and a cozy atmosphere along with more than a dozen televisions – including three outside on The Brick's patio – to keep tabs on Giannis and company.
-So no matter who you're rooting for in the NBA playoffs, this is a "Brick" we can all cheer.
+So no matter who you root for in basketball, this is a "Brick" we can all cheer.

 Buffalo Wild Wings